 For the bravery shown by the Gurkhas during the First and the Second World War, the Gurkhas soldiers have been awarded more than a dozen Victoria Cross and to this day they continue to enjoy the highest reputation for their vigor and quality of service around the world.

-Nepalese workers are traditionally known for their hard work, simple minded, extremely loyal to their employers, having high sense of responsibility and discipline.
-During the last 2 Great World War, the Nepalese have proven their ability to adapt any climatic condition and continue to discharge their duties relentlessly.
+Nepalese workers are traditionally known for their hard work, simple minded, loyal to employers, having high sense of responsibility and discipline.
+During the last 2 Great World War, Nepalese have proven their ability to adapt any climatic condition and continue to discharge their duties relentlessly.

-Over the past few years, growing number of employers from overseas have been attracted to Nepal for recruitment of manpower to cope with the increasing manpower recruitment in their respective countries.
-And many Nepalese have been working on various capacities in both the developed and developing countries around the world as a skilled, managerial and semi-skilled and unskilled category.
+Over past few years, growing number of employers from overseas have been attracted to Nepal for recruitment of human resource to cope in their respective countries.
+And many Nepalese have been working on various capacities in both developed and developing countries around the world as a skilled, managerial and semi-skilled and unskilled categories.